conda-forge/pytest-lsp-feedstock/README.md

 Installing pytest-lsp
 =====================

-Installing `pytest-lsp` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `pytest-lsp` from the `conda-forge/label/pytest_lsp_alpha` channel can be achieved by adding `conda-forge/label/pytest_lsp_alpha` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/pytest_lsp_alpha
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pytest-lsp` can be installed with `conda`:
+Once the `conda-forge/label/pytest_lsp_alpha` channel has been enabled, `pytest-lsp` can be installed with `conda`:

 ```
 conda install pytest-lsp